 Computer Systems – The heart and brains of the capsule that assist with flight management and facilitate all systems on board to communicate and share data seamlessly.

 - Flight Computers (FC)

 - System Management Computers (SMC)

 General Dynamics is providing three Flight Computers for each Starliner capsule.
-These flight computers will host the Boeing Operational Flight Program (OFP) which control the capsule from booster separation, through dock and return to earth.
+These flight computers will host the Boeing Operational Flight Program (OFP) which control the capsule from booster separation, through docking and return to earth.
 The two System Management Computers (SMC) for each Starliner capsule will capture and collect sensor data across numerous systems to process, encrypt, store, network and drive the spacecraft to complete its mission.

 About Our Space Systems & Technology